stackevo/spudreq/draft-trammell-spud-req.md

-The final intention of this work is to make it possible to define and deploy new transport protocols that use encryption to protect their own operation as well as the confidentiality, authenticity, integrity, and linkability resistance of their payloads, replacing the current regime of middlebox inspection and modification of transport and application-layer headers and payload with one that allows inspection only of information explicitly exposed by the endpoints, and modification of such information only under endpoint control.
-This should simultaneously allow the continued expansion of the deployment of encryption in the Internet while maintaining facilities for appropriate in- network functionality via explicit endpoint-middlebox cooperation.
+The final intention of this work is to make it possible to define and deploy new transport protocols that use encryption to protect their own operation as well as the confidentiality, authenticity, integrity, and linkability resistance of their payloads.
+The accelerating deployment of encryption will render obsolete network operations techniques that rely on packet inspection and modification based upon assumptions about the protocols in use.
+This work will allow the replacement the current regime of middlebox inspection and modification of transport and application- layer headers and payload with one that allows inspection only of information explicitly exposed by the endpoints, and modification of such information only under endpoint control.

 # History